 If this is a problem arising after a move to a new PC or following attempted updates to Windows or Weatherlink then see the Migration and update problems topic.

-New Weatherlink installations must be run from the CD supplied with every logger and installed from an account with Administrator permissions.
-The Weatherlink updates that can be downloaded from the Davis support website are just that – updates.
+The full version of the Weatherlink program used to be supplied on a CD but this has now been superseded by a download from the weatherlink.com website.
+New Weatherlink installations must use the FULL version, ie be run from the CD if supplied or as a full download and installed from an account with Administrator permissions.
+The Weatherlink updates that can also be downloaded from the weatherlink.com website are just that – updates.
 They require a pre-existing WL installation on the PC hard drive to update.
 You cannot create a brand new WL installation from an update download alone.
+If you’re having problems installing Weatherlink then double-check that you did indeed download the full version and not an update.

 To start configuring the Weatherlink program, you must obviously be able to launch the program and without it crashing.
 If you cannot successfully reach this stage then there is some fundamental issue with the installation process which needs sorting out (e.g. is the CD damaged, is the CD drive malfunctioning, is the PC configuration perhaps locked down too tightly, are you trying to install to a location other than C:\Weatherlink etc).
 If you have any uncommon USB devices attached to the PC then it may be worth trying disconnecting these and trying to launch WL again – it’s not impossible that there could be some clash of USB drivers.